Towards Realistic Detection Pipelines of Taiji: New Challenges in Data Analysis and High-Fidelity Simulations of Space-Based Gravitational Wave Antenna: Introduction

 \section{Introduction}

-In the last decade, the LIGO-Virgo-KAGRA (LVK) ground-based gravitational wave (GW) detection network~\cite{Aasi_2015_aligo,Acernese_2015_avirgo,Akutsu2021KAGRA} has revolutionized astrophysics by observing over a hundred GWs in the the Hz - kHz frequency band, emitted from stellar-mass binary black holes, binary neutron stars, and black hole-neutron stars.
-To further extend the observational horizon to low frequencies and cosmological distances, it is essential to transcend the limits of Earth's scale and environmental noises, deploying GW detectors into the space.
-Current mission concepts for space-based GW detection include the Laser Interferometer Space Antenna (LISA)~\cite{AmaroSeoane2017LISA,Baker:2019nia}, Taiji~\cite{taiji_0,taiji_1,taiji_2}, and Tianqin~\cite{TianQin1} targeting the mHz band, the DECi-hertz Interferometer Gravitational Wave Observatory (DECIGO)~\cite{DECIGO} operating in the dHz band, as well as ASTROD-GW~\cite{AstrodGW} and LISAmax~\cite{LISAmax} aiming to observe GWs in the $\mu$Hz band, \emph{etc}~\cite{chinese_spacebased_gw_detection,lisa_taiji_tianqin_network1}.
+{In the last decade, the LIGO-Virgo-KAGRA (LVK) ground-based gravitational wave (GW) detection network~\cite{Aasi_2015_aligo,Acernese_2015_avirgo,Akutsu2021KAGRA} has opened a new era of astrophysics with the detection of over a hundred GW events in the the Hz - kHz frequency band, originating from stellar-mass binary black holes, binary neutron stars, and black hole-neutron stars.
+More recently, in 2023, multiple international pulsar timing array (PTA) collaborations announced key evidence for nHz stochastic GW background (SGWB)~\cite{pta_nanograv,pta_epta,pta_ppta,pta_cpta}, marking a major breakthrough in the detection of low-frequency GWs.
+Between these frequency regimes lies the mHz band, which is rich in both astrophysical and cosmological sources, and accessing this band is crucial for completing our understanding of the GW universe.
+Several ongoing space-based GW detection projects are designed to target the mHz band, including the Laser Interferometer Space Antenna (LISA)~\cite{AmaroSeoane2017LISA,Baker:2019nia}, Taiji~\cite{taiji_0,taiji_1,taiji_2}, and {TianQin}~\cite{TianQin1}, \emph{etc}~\cite{chinese_spacebased_gw_detection,lisa_taiji_tianqin_network1}.}